arcadit/flutter-website-jp/src/ui/layout/index.md

     <img src='https://docs.flutter.dev/assets/images/docs/ui/layout/lakes-icons-visual.png' class="border mt-1 mb-1 mw-100" alt="Sample layout with visual debugging">
   </div>
 </div>

-The second screenshot displays the visual layout, showing a row of 3 columns where each column contains an icon and a label.

 {{site.alert.note}}
   Most of the screenshots in this tutorial are displayed with